zmanian/gaia/spec.md

-Because the validators hold a relative bonded share (`GlobalStakeShare`), when more bonded tokens are added proportionally to all validators the only term which needs to be updated is the `BondedTokenPool`.
+Because the validators hold a relative bonded share (`GlobalStakeShare`), when more bonded tokens are added proportionally to all validators the only term which needs to be updated is the `BondedPool`.
 So for each previsions cycle:

 ```
-params.BondedTokenPool += provisionTokensHourly
+params.BondedPool += provisionTokensHourly
 ```

 ## Fee Pool, Commission